altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 *Martha and Flanagan approached herself*
 ~Herself was sitting at the corner window table~
-~As they drew near, the rest of Martha's view became an echo, a projected reflection of herself~ "FL::We're here at the edge, right through here is our target."
+~As they drew near, the rest of Martha's view became an echo, a projected reflection of herself~ "FL::We're here at the edge, through here is our target."
 *Martha nodded and stepped forward*
 "M::Why is it here at all, at this book store, where I am?"
 ~Herself was a door, all around her~